raoconnor/raoconnor.github.io/_posts/2023-01-23-nsxt-home-lab-setup.md

 #### Issues with network design
-And while I got it to work, I had a lot of intermittent network errors, especially routing over the backbone between the two boxes with workstation virtual networks, changes to the network required vms to be rebooted, pfsense firewalls and routing was taking a lot of my time.
+And while I got it to work, I had a lot of intermittent network errors, especially routing over the backbone between the two boxes with workstation virtual networks (each host only mgmt network 172.16.10.x & 172.16.20.x routed via the local pfsense to the remote pfsense over 172.16.200.x network) changes to the network required vms to be rebooted, pfsense firewalls and routing was taking a lot of my time.

 #### Revised network with physical router and switch
-I replaced the two pfsense virtual routers/firewalls with a physial router and switch, the router can do single vlans, but so far I vlan trunking doesn't work, I suspect the downstream workstation virtual network (I can use pfsense for a host only vlan trunk if needed).
+I replaced the two pfsense virtual routers/firewalls with a physical router and switch, the router can do single vlans, but so far I vlan trunking doesn't work, I suspect the downstream workstation virtual networks (I can use pfsense for a host only vlan trunk if needed).

 ![Home lab network design v2](https://raoconnor.github.io/docs/assets/images/lab-nw2.png)